dbt-labs/docs.getdbt.com/website/blog/2022-10-12-how-to-design-and-structure-metrics.md

 ---
 title: "How to design and structure dbt metrics: Recommendations for getting started"
-description: "The introduction of the dbt Semantic Layer expands what users can do with dbt but introduces a familiar debate on what logic lives where.
-Read along as the dbt-labs team talks about best practices through the lens of two different examples!"
+description: "The introduction of the dbt Semantic Layer expands what users can do with dbt but introduces a familiar questions around where logic should live.
+Read along as the dbt Labs team talks about best practices through the lens of two different examples!"
 slug: how-to-design-and-structure-metrics

 authors: [callum_mccann]